gauteh/lieer/docs/index.md

 <img src="https://gauteh.github.io/lieer/demo.png">

-This program can pull email and labels (and changes to labels) from your GMail account and store them locally in a maildir with the labels synchronized with a [notmuch](https://notmuchmail.org/) database.
+This program can pull, and send, email and labels (and changes to labels) from your GMail account and store them locally in a maildir with the labels synchronized with a [notmuch](https://notmuchmail.org/) database.
 The changes to tags in the notmuch database may be pushed back remotely to your GMail account.

 ## Disclaimer